 - Linguistic resources for MT: dictionaries, terminology, corpora, etc.

 - Human factors in MT and user interfaces

-- Related multilingual technologies (natural language generation, information retrieval, text categorization, text summarization, information extraction, etc.)
+- Related multilingual technologies: natural language generation, information retrieval, text categorisation, text summarisation, information extraction, etc.

 Papers should describe original work.
 They should emphasize completed work rather than intended work, and should indicate clearly the state of completion of the reported results.
 Where appropriate, concrete evaluation results should be included.